Table of contents

 It is quite easy to grow this herb in pots.
 So the first decision you need to make is the size of the pot, and that will depend on how much lemongrass you want to grow.

-We use a green smart wicking bed.
+We use an Australian made green smart wicking bed.
 This way if we forget to water it for a while, the plant will still have access to water.

 Lemongrass Growing for Cooking and Health